JetBrains/kotlin-mobile-docs/topics/parallel-code.md

 the dispatcher.
 Learn more about [coroutine context and dispatchers](https://kotlinlang.org/docs/reference/coroutines/coroutine-context-and-dispatchers.html).

 To perform work on a different thread, specify a different dispatcher and a code block to execute.
-In general, switching dispatchers and threads works similar to JVM, but there are differences related to freezing captured and returned data.
+In general, switching dispatchers and threads works similar to JVM, but there are differences related to frozen captured and returned data.

 ### Frozen captured data